Agoric/documentation/main/glossary/README.md

-# ERTP Glossary
+# Glossary

-This page lists words, expressions or concepts that are used by the Agoric technology stack
+This page lists words, expressions, or concepts used by the Agoric technology stack.

 ## AllegedName
 Human-readable name of a kind of rights.
 The alleged name should